cdapio/hydrator-plugins/core-plugins/docs/OracleExport-action.md

 **oracleServerHostname:** Hostname of the remote Oracle Host.

-**oracleServerPort:** Port of the remote Oracle Host.
+**oracleServerPort:** Port to use to SSH to the remote Oracle Host.
 Defaults to 22.

 **oracleServerUsername:** Username to use to connect to the remote Oracle Host via SSH.

 **oracleServerPassword:** Password to use to connect to the remote Oracle Host via SSH.

-**dbUsername:** Username to connect to Oracle.
+**dbUsername:** Username to connect to the Oracle database.

-**dbPassword:** Password to connect to Oracle.
+**dbPassword:** Password to connect the Oracle database.

-**oracleHome:** Absolute path of the ORACLE_HOME environment variable on the Oracle server host.This will be used to run
+**oracleHome:** Absolute path of the ``ORACLE_HOME`` environment variable on the Oracle server host.
-                the Oracle Spool utility.
+This will be used to run the Oracle Spool utility.

 **oracleSID:** Oracle System ID(SID).
 This is used to uniquely identify a particular database on the system.

 **queryToExecute:** Query to be executed to export.
+For example: select * from test where name='cask';

+**tmpSQLScriptDirectory:** Path to the directory where temporary SQL script needs to be created.
+It will be removed once the SQL command is executed.

-**pathToWriteFinalOutput:** Path where output file will be exported.
+**outputPath:** Path where output file will be exported.

-**format:** Format of the output file.Acceptable values are csv, tsv, psv.
+**format:** Format of the output file.
+Acceptable values are csv, tsv, psv.

 Example